Torkel-Aannestad/coop-backend/README.md

 - set up a .env file with the four values in the env.sample

 ## Run Docker Compose
-- The folloing command starts the projects and starts fetching requests from mastodon.
+- The following command starts the projects and starts fetching requests from mastodon.
 ```shell
   Docker Compose up --build
 ```

 ## API
-## healthcheck
+## Healthcheck
 - Both services has a "/v1/healthcheck" endpoint
 - api on port 4000, mastodon on port 5000
 ```shell